surya070/cogniflow/README.md

 ### The Problem

-Only one person's real Samsung Galaxy Watch data was available (Surya, ~5 nights of full-fidelity payloads).
+Only one person's real Samsung Galaxy Watch data was available (~5 nights of full-fidelity payloads).
 A regression model needs hundreds of labelled examples across varied demographics to generalise.

 The solution was a three-stage approach:
 1. Generate a large, realistic synthetic dataset from physiological first principles